-www.history.org.uk//go/TheGreatDebate
+www.history.org.uk/getinvolved/categories/527/module/8659/ the-great-debate-2017-speeches

-Break the previous winner's arguments down and use their format to create a talk - this will help you think about putting a talk together.
+Break their arguments down and use their format to create a talk - this will help you think about putting a talk together.
 Then look at the tip in stage five about breaking your talk into parts.